 - NEW!
 Buyers can now search your property and save it in “Favorites”

-8. How to Review and Negotiate Offers for Sale of a House in Vermont?
+Step 8: Review, Compare and Negotiate Offers for the Sale of a House in VT

 Though you are selling your home without a realtor in Vermont, the basics of what to do when you get offers remain the same.
 This includes accepting, declining, or ignoring the offers (not recommended).